Kate’s Best Zucchini Pasta Recipe with Pine Nuts

 Zucchini Pasta FAQ’s

 Can I add other vegetables?
 Absolutely!
 Swap the zucchini for any kind of summer squash or add peas, asparagus, or mushrooms to the zucchini.
+This is a great way to use up whatever’s in your fridge.
 If your pan is small, cook the veggies in batches so they brown a bit and don’t steam.

 What else can I add to switch up the flavor?
 Lots of things!
-Parmesan cheese or Pecorino Romano, lemon juice and lemon zest, fresh chopped tomatoes (I’d add these at the end), red pepper flakes for spice, shredded chicken, sautéed shrimp, the options are endless.
+Simple ingredients like Parmesan cheese or Pecorino Romano, lemon juice and lemon zest, fresh chopped tomatoes (I’d add these at the end), red pepper flakes for spice, shredded chicken, sautéed shrimp, the options are endless.

 What is the best kind of pan to use?
 You are going to need a large skillet.
 Preferably a 14-inch skillet to hold all the pasta and zucchini.
 You can always mix the pasta with the other ingredients in the pot you used to cook the pasta in if your skillet is not big enough.

 How do I get my zucchini to brown?
-To get zucchini golden and not pale and soggy, don’t season them with salt and pepper until they are done cooking.
+One of my best tips to get zucchini golden and not pale and soggy, don’t season them with salt and pepper until they are done cooking.
 Salt will release their juices which steams the zucchini instead of sautéing it.

 Tips For Leftovers